dangtuanhuy/assembla-to-jira-migration/README.md

 ### Rank tickets

-Only needed for the Jira cloud version, e.g. when `JIRA_SERVER_TYPE=cloud` in the `.env` file.
+Only needed for the Jira server type is `cloud`.
 Since this was not possible during the ticket creation, now is the time to rank the imported issues using the original Assembla values.

 ```
 $ ruby 19-jira_rank_tikets.rb